cathrynploehn-NIST/Visualizationintroduction/Designing a new evaluation framework.md

 ## The proposed structure

 ### Domain analysis
 1. Problem identification: Gain realistic information on the domain the evaluation is to be conducted in.
 Work with domain experts to identify problems in the domain.
 Identify domain expert goals.
+Research activities include:
+    - Contextual inquiry / ethnographic research
+    - User interviews
 2. Translate domain expert problem into data science problem.
-Identify datasets and technology necessary to solve domain problems
+Identify datasets and technology necessary to solve domain problems.
-3. Construct evaluation plan according to domain analysis
+3. Construct evaluation plan according to domain analysis.
+Required tasks to be implemented created
 4. Pass requirements and evaluation plan instructions to evaluation participants (developers).

 ### Design and development

 1. Developers design and implement a system
-2. Technical "back end" is sent to evaluation proctors for evaluation
+2. Technical "back end" is sent to evaluation proctors for evaluation (data science eval as is)
 3. Developers continue with design and development of "front end" (human-in-the-loop) components
 4. Developers deliver and set up system in domain expert workplace